If you’ve read the introductory piece to this guide, you’d come to agree to this:

 - It comes with practical tips that’ll guarantee below average students to ace the WASSCE.

 - It aims for every student who follows its instruction to achieve, at least, a B on every subject (you heard that right, a B!).

 - It comes with loads of new stuff not included on other guides on how to ace the WASSCE.

 - It’s been shared over 200 times on social media and read by over 50,000 students!

 I’ve put in my sweat and hours upon hours of work to make sure this gives extreme value to every single soul that reads it.
 Once again, I’m not exaggerating when I say you’re in the right place if you want to know how to pass the WASSCE at one sitting.

 Take a deep breath.
 In fact, reward yourself with a cookie—you’ve done well.

 Before the exam day…

-To prepare to ace the WASSCE, there are some steps you need to take before the exam day.
+In preparation for the WASSCE, there are certain steps you need to take before the exam day.